traitecoevo/versioned_data_template/README.md

 This set of instructions relies on a basic knowledge of git and github.
 If you're a bit rusty on this see [here for a general introduction](http://environmentalcomputing.net/version-control/).
 This tutorial frequently uses tools on setting up R projects.
 For a excellent and general introduction to R packages see [Hadley Wickham's R package website or book](http://r-pkgs.had.co.nz/).

-The rationale for this particular way of setting things up is laid out in [this paper]().
-But the
+The rationale for this particular way of setting things up is laid out in [this paper](https://github.com/richfitz/data_versioning).
+But the simple goal is to provide versioned data to the world in a way that allows coded access to all versions, new and old.
+Moreover, the idea of this project is to provide the tools to do this for free, and without too onerous on-going commitments, while maintaining some curation of the underlying data.

 ### Setting up your new and awesome versioned data pacakge